 FAQ

-We want CGX1 to be as easy to use as possible and we think that we have perfected a design that fulfils that requirement.
-In particular, although we sell the CGX1 to the emergency services, we designed our device to be as simple and intuitive as possible so that anyone can activate and use it with minimal training.
-Our training video can be found at https://cryogenx.com/training.
+We want CGX1 to be as easy to use as possible, and we think that we have perfected a design that fulfils that requirement.CGX1 is designed to be as simple and intuitive as possible to deploy, enabling a wide range of users to operate the device with minimal training.

 Cooling is immediate!
 The process starts as soon as the gas is released from the cylinder into the pad.